survivejs/webpack-book/manuscript/extending/01_loaders.md

 ## Returning Only Output

-One way to use loaders is to use them to output code.
+Loaders can be used to output code.
 You could have implementation like this:

 **loaders/demo-loader.js**